pb03/modular-css-guide/README.md

 # Writing readable and predictable CSS

-### Tips for naming the classes
+## Tips for naming the classes

 #### What should be the name of the class?
 Since we are writing modular CSS, you should not confuse with the naming conventions of functional CSS.
-That means the class name should tell about the element, not about the function it performs.
+This means the class name should tell about the element, not about the function it performs.

 _Example:_ If you just want to center align your page title, you should name the class as `.page-title` rather than `.align-center` or something similar.